Corei13/notes/Programming/Learn You a Haskell for Great Good - Miran Lipovaca/index.md

                 x /= y = not (x == y)
             ```
             Because `==` was defined in terms of `/=` and vice versa in the class declaration, we only had to overwrite one of them in the instance declaration.
 That's called the minimal complete definition for the typeclass — the minimum of functions that we have to implement so that our type can behave like the class advertises.
 To fulfill the minimal complete definition for Eq, we have to overwrite either one of `==` or `/=`.
-        - Examples of typeclass instanciation
+        - Examples of typeclass instantiation

             ```haskell
             data TrafficLight = Red | Yellow | Green